Reloaded-Project/Reloaded-III/docs/Server/Storage/Games/About.md

 !!! info "A known, standardized name that uniquely identifies this application."

+    Use lowercase, don't abbreviate.
+    For example use `persona5royal`, not `p5r`.
+Use `sonicheroes`, not `sh`. etc.

 !!! warning "For games without established communities or people experimenting with new titles, this may be left blank."

 This ID links the item with the [Community Repository][community-repository].
 If the community repository has no data for this game, the field will be left blank.

+!!! question "What do I do if the game has no known ID?"

+    The launcher should block publish until a valid ID is set.

+    On publish the launcher should take the user to a readme page that tells you how to add game to [Community Repository][community-repository].
+This should be a largely automated step.

+    New submissions can be made via GitHub PRs to Community repo, or by Discord request.
+    This ensures all shared mods have the same game ID.

+    !!! warning "There will be a need to introduce a 'rename package ID in loadout' operation"

+        As a new game ID will need injecting into package name.

 ### Name